Engee documentation

 Fade

-If checked, the unit simulates battery fade:
+If the box is checked, the unit simulates the battery fading.:

 Number of discharge cycles, N — number of completed charge-discharge cycles

-100 (By default) | `positive number
+100 (default) | a positive number

 Dependencies